Learning high-dimensional directed acyclic graphs with latent and selection variables: Numerical examples

 \subsection{Simulation setup}

-We use the following procedure to generate a random DAG with a given number of vertices $p'$ and expected neighborhood size $E(N)$.
-First, we generate a random adjacency matrix $A$ with independent realizations of Bernoulli$(E(N)/(p'-1))$ random variables in the lower triangle of the matrix and zeroes in the remaining entries.
-Next, we replace the ones in $A$ by independent realizations of a Uniform($[0.1,1]$) random variable.
-A nonzero entry $A_{ij}$ can be interpreted as an edge from $X_j$ to $X_i$ with ``strength" $A_{ij}$, in the sense that $X_1, \dots,X_{p'}$ can be generated as follows: $X_1 = \epsilon_1$ and $X_i = \sum_{r=1}^{i-1}A_{ir}X_r + \epsilon_i$ for $i=2,\dots,p'$, where $\epsilon_1,\dots,\epsilon_{p'}$ are mutually independent $\mathcal{N}(0,1)$ random variables.
-The variables $X_1,\dots, X_{p'}$ then have a multivariate Gaussian distribution with mean zero and covariance matrix $\Sigma' = (\mathbb{1}-A)^{-1}(\mathbb{1}-A)^{-T}$, where $\mathbb{1}$ is the $p' \times p'$ identity matrix.
+We use the following procedure to generate a~random DAG with a~given number of vertices $p'$ and expected neighborhood size $E(N)$.
+First, we generate a~random adjacency matrix $A$ with independent realizations of Bernoulli$(E(N)/(p'-1))$ random variables in the lower triangle of the matrix and zeroes in the remaining entries.
+Next, we replace the ones in $A$ by independent realizations of a~Uniform($[0.1,1]$) random variable.
+A nonzero entry $A_{ij}$ can be interpreted as an edge from $X_j$ to $X_i$ with ``strength'' $A_{ij}$, in the sense that $X_1,\ldots,X_{p'}$ can be generated as follows: $X_1 = \varepsilon_1$ and $X_i = \sum_{r=1}^{i-1}A_{ir}X_r + \varepsilon_i$ for $i=2,\ldots,p'$, where $\varepsilon_1,\ldots,\varepsilon_{p'}$ are mutually independent $\mathcal{N}(0,1)$ random variables.
+The variables $X_1,\ldots, X_{p'}$ then have a~multivariate Gaussian distribution with mean zero and covariance matrix $\Sigma' = (\mathbh{1}-A)^{-1}(\mathbh{1}-A)^{-T}$, where $\mathbh{1}$ is the $p' \times p'$ identity matrix.

-To assess the impact of latent variables, we randomly define half of the variables that have no parents and at least two children to be latent (i.e., we simulated from a semi-Markovian model and do not consider selection variables).
-We restrict ourselves to variables that have no parents and at least two children, since these are difficult in the sense that they are likely to satisfy Scenario (S2) in Section \ref{sec.rfci=fci}.
+To assess the impact of latent variables, we randomly define half of the variables that have no parents and at least two children to be latent (we do not consider selection variables).
+We restrict ourselves to variables that have no parents and at least two children, since these are particularly difficult for RFCI in the sense that they are likely to satisfy Scenario (S2) in Section~\ref{secrfci=fci}.
 Throughout, we let $p$ denote the number of observed variables.

-We consider the oracle versions of RFCI and FCI$_{\text{path}}$ (note that the outputs of FCI$_{\text{path}}$ and FCI are identical in the oracle versions), and the sample versions of RFCI, (AA)FCI, (AA)FCI$_{\text{path}}$, C(AA)FCI, C(AA)\-FCI$_{\text{path}}$, and SC(AA)FCI$_{\text{path}}$.
-In all plots (AA)FCI$_{\text{path}}$ is abbreviated as (AA)FCIp.
-Let $\Sigma$ be the $p \times p$ matrix that is obtained from $\Sigma'$ by deleting the rows and columns that correspond to latent variables.
-The oracle versions of the algorithms use $\Sigma$ as input, and the sample versions of the algorithms use simulated data from a $N_p(0,\Sigma)$ distribution as input.
+We consider the oracle versions of RFCI and FCI$_{\mathrm{path}}$ (note that the outputs of FCI$_{\mathrm{path}}$ and FCI are identical in the oracle versions), and the sample versions of RFCI, (AA)FCI, (AA)FCI$_{\mathrm{path}}$, C(AA)FCI, C(AA)FCI$_{\mathrm{path}}$ and SC(AA)FCI$_{\mathrm{path}}$.
+In all plots (AA)FCI$_{\mathrm{path}}$ is abbreviated as (AA)FCIp.
+Let~$\Sigma$ be the $p \times p$ matrix that is obtained from $\Sigma'$ by deleting the rows and columns that correspond to latent variables.
+The oracle versions of the algorithms use $\Sigma$ as input, and the sample versions of the algorithms use simulated data from a~$N_p(0,\Sigma)$ distribution as input.

 The simulations were performed on an AMD Opteron (tm) Quad Core Processor 8380 with 2.5 GHz and 2 GB RAM on Linux using R 2.11.0.